-- Understanding the risk profile of the Company - The evaluation of the Company's capital adequacy in absorbing potential losses under stressed conditions (This takes place in the context of the Company's ICAAP on an annual basis) - The evaluation of the Company's strategy - The establishment or revision of risk limits
+- Understanding the risk profile of the Company. - The evaluation of the Company's capital adequacy in absorbing potential losses under stressed conditions (This takes place in the context of the Company's ICAAP on an annual basis). - The evaluation of the Company's strategy. - The establishment or revision of risk limits.

-In our ICAAP report for 2020, no significant risks have been detected, however we remain diligent in order to mitigate any unexpected risks.
+In our ICAAP report for 2023, no significant risk signals have been detected and the Company was adequately capitalised, with Pillar 2 Capital Requirement at 222.26%, however we remain diligent to mitigate any unexpected risks.

-Regulatory Reporting
+6. Regulatory Reporting